codefornl/INSPIRE-Coverages/docs/INSPIRE.md

 ![ElevationGridCoverageMetadata](./pix/Elevation%20Good%20Practice.png)

-The schema for this type is available from https://schema.datacove.eu/ElevationGridCoverageMetadata.xsd
+The schema for this featureType is available from https://schema.datacove.eu/ElevationGridCoverageMetadata.xsd